-The due dates of all library materials checked out have been extended until June 30th.
-We ask all our patrons to hold unto library materials until the library re-opens.
-That being said, the library is accepting returns from the outside dropbox.
+The due dates of all library materials checked out have been extended until July 31st.
+Library materials may be returned via the outside dropbox.
+All returned materials will be quarantined for 72 hours before they are checked in.
 All fines on returned materials will be waived for the duration of the library's closure.
 All patrons will be able to access our electronic materials regardless of account status.
 All holds will be suspended until the library reopens.

 Program & meeting spaces